Your Solar Owner Rep.

 Pathway 2 for Solar Systems under 500kW

-Pathway 2 is for single projects across the U.S. that are installing solar to meet regulations, increase LEED points, or other sustainability goals.
+Pathway 2 is for projects who need to install solar to meet regulations, increase LEED points, or support corporate sustainability goals.

 How GAIA supports seamless solar installation:

-✅ Goal Setting, Assessment & Analysis: We support the owner in establishing goals, and assessing energy load, solar size, design specs, and equipment.
-Then we provide a rough order of magnitude (ROM) for the solar layout.
+✅ Goal Setting, Assessment & Analysis: We support owners to establish goals, assess energy load, solar size, design specs and equipment, and provide ROM for solar layout.

 ✅ Bid Award, Installation & Operation Support: We review contracts, verify schedules, coordinate subcontractors, audit installation, ensure inspector sign-off, verify performance, and provide energy and carbon savings graphics.